 The FMCSA keeps track of large truck crash statistics using the Fatality Analysis Reporting System (FARS) and other databases.
-According to the FMCSA, there were 4,050 fatal accidents involving large trucks in 2015.
-This was an 8% increase from the pervious year.
-There were about 87,000 personal injury accidents with large truck involvement.
+According to the FMCSA, 4,657 fatal accidents involved large trucks in 2017.
+This represented a 10% increase from 4,251 fatal accidents the previous year.
+In addition, about 107,000 injury crashes involved large trucks – a 5% increase from 2016.
 While all truck accidents are unique, there are certain patterns that exist among these types of wrecks.
 The design of large trucks lends itself to these types of accidents in particular:

-Truck accidents can occur due to driver error, failed vehicle parts, dangerous roadway conditions, or improper vehicle maintenance.
+Truck accidents can occur due to various reasons.
 In all of these situations, there is someone that could have prevented the accident.
-From truck driver DUI to lost cargo loads on the interstate, most trucking accidents come down to negligence.
+From a truck driver driving under the influence to lost cargo loads on the interstate, most trucking accidents come down to negligence.
 When this is the case, victims can pursue compensation for damages through the Kansas City civil court system.

 Truckers differ from typical motor vehicle drivers in that they must obey federal and state safety laws while on the road.
 Truck drivers must also possess commercial driver’s licenses, obtained only after special tests and driver training.
 There are dozens of laws truck drivers must abide by at all times, which cover how often they must sleep, and when to check the truck’s engine performance among other details.
 Breaking any of these laws is an act of negligence that could result in a crash.
 Here are some of the most important FMCSA regulations involved in trucking: